plone/training/ttw/ttw-advanced.rst

 Principles
 ==========

-For this part of the training you just need to know the basic principles of a Diazo theme:
+For this part of the training you need to know the basic principles of a Diazo theme:

 * Plone renders the content of the page;
 * Diazo rules inject the content into any static theme;